GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/01-adjustments.md

 - Add

-  When doing an add you can choose which location the item is going.
+  When doing an add you can choose which location the item is going to.
 Locations are defined in [sites](https://docs.wisesoftwareinc.com/enterprise/inventory/settings/sites)

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/BulkAdjustment_Add.png)